wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/troubleshoot-problems-mail-flow/includes/2-investigate-problematic-messages.md

     :::image type="content" source="../media/trace-1.png" alt-text="A screenshot displays the New message trace blade.
 The details are from the standard 'All failed messages for the last 7 days' trace.":::

 1. Click **Search**.
 Your trace runs and the results are displayed.
 1. In the results window, select any message you want to review.
-The details for the message trace is displayed, as shown in the following screenshot.
+The details for the message trace are displayed, as shown in the following screenshot.

     :::image type="content" source="../media/trace-2.png" alt-text="A screenshot of a message trace for an email that failed to deliver.
 The Status, Error, and How to fix it fields are visible. ":::